Dishoungh/cpu/README.md

 # Introduction

 This README will serve as a journal for my work on my RISC-V CPU.
 For now, I'm attempting to build a basic RISC-V CPU as a side hobby.
 I used to do some of this on Logisim, but I want to try this on my Arty Zynq board.
 We'll see where I take this.
+Why am I calling this *Project Darkstar*?
+Because it sounds cool.

 # Directories